-Continue down Palm Canyon Drive for another mile, and you’ll find multiple parking areas for the trading post, which sells Native jewelry and books, and offers displays with ancient art and artifacts.
-Here you’ll find the second set of trail heads, including Palm Canyon, the world’s largest California fan palm oasis.
+Continue down Palm Canyon Drive for another mile, and you’ll find multiple parking areas for the trading post, which sells Native jewelry and books and offers displays of ancient art and artifacts.
+Here you’ll find the second set of trailheads, including Palm Canyon, the world’s largest California fan palm oasis.

 The Palm Canyon Trail technically continues all the way up to Highway 74, though most hikers opt to turn around at the junction for East Fork, making it an easy two-mile out-and-back hike with 250 feet of elevation gain.
 Ranger-led interpretive hikes through Palm Canyon depart every weekend at 10 a.m. from the trading post, where you'll learn more about (and get a peek at) "kish," or the round huts the Agua Caliente Band of Cahuilla Indians built from palm fronds, along with a "metate," or stone mortar the women used to grind ingredients and prepare food.

 The upper and lower trading post parking lots are also the best place to park for the Dry Wash, Victor, Fern Canyon, Vandeventer, East Fork, West Fork, and Indian Portrero trails, many of which connect to give hikers different views and distances.